 - Presenter at Gibson Dunn webcast, “Ten Years After Siemens: The Evolving Landscape of Global Anti-Corruption Enforcement” (September 2018)

-- Co-Chair or Presenter at Global Investigations Review Annual Live New York International Conference (2014-2018).
+- Co-Chair, Global Investigations Review 5th Annual Live New York International Conference (September 2018)

 - Panelist, “Trends in Telecommunications Enforcement,” at ACI’s 9th Global Forum on Anti-Corruption (July 2018)